prabhataravind/SONiC/doc/error-handling/orchagent_error_handling.md

 When orchagent receives an error notification from syncd for a SAI API call that failed, one of three actions will be performed in one of the handleSai<Op>Status() functions in orchagent, depending on whether the operation was a create, set, remove or get:

  a.
 If the error is something that can resolve itself with subsequent retries like for eg: SAI_STATUS_OBJECT_IN_USE or SAI_STATUS_TABLE_FULL, handleSai<Op>Status() will return task_need_retry.
+Such errors are highlighted in yellow in the table below.

  b.
 If the error is something that is unlikely to be resolved with a subsequent attempt like for eg: SAI_STATUS_NOT_SUPPORTED, orchagent will call handleSaiFailure() with abort_on_failure set to False by default so orchagent does not exit and handleSai<Op>Status() will return task_failed.
 This will also log an ERROR syslog message.
+ Such errors are highlighted in red in the table below.

  c.
 If the error is rather harmless like SAI_STATUS_ITEM_ALREADY_EXISTS or SAI_STATUS_ITEM_NOT_FOUND, orchagent will log an INFO syslog message and return task_success such that no retries will be attempted.
+Such errors are highlighted in green in the table below.

 ![sai status handling](images/sai_status_handling.png)

 ### SAI API

 No new SAI APIs are introduced as part of this functionaility.